solopres/DBSCAN/README.md

 # DBSCAN
 This Repo contains an implementation of Density Based Spacial Clustering of Applications with Noise (DBSCAN), a machine learning clustering algorithm, in Java.
 The implementation consists of a DBSCAN class that allows for a coder to easily cluster various datasets with standard preprocessing.
 The implementation also contains an example of usage for the class.
+The class is currently capable of handling both Euclidean and Manhattan distance calulations.
+The clustering algorithm currently only uses a "brute force" method to cluster points..
 ## Sections
  * [DBSCAN Code](/src/main/java/dbscan)
  * [Implementation Code](/src/main/java/Implementation)